varunmehta/varunmehta.github.io/_posts/2015-11-19-sarso-ka-saag.md

 description: Dinner ideas, Indian food
 ---

-Over the past decade of cooking, I've collected a few recipies.
+Over the past decade of cooking, I've collected a few recipes.
 I'm going to start documenting them here!

-Saag is a mixture of two basic green leaves, Spinach & Brocolli Rabe.
-Brocolli Rabe can get bitter to eat.
-Modifying ratios of Spinach to Brocolli Rabe can help ease the bitterness.
-The ideal ratio is 2:1 (2 bunches of Spinach and 1 of Brocolli Rabe)
+Saag is a mixture of two basic green leaves, Spinach & Broccoli Rabe.
+Broccoli Rabe can get bitter to eat.
+Modifying ratios of Spinach to Broccoli Rabe can help ease the bitterness.
+The ideal ratio is 2:1 (2 bunches of Spinach and 1 of Broccoli Rabe)

 ## Ingredients
 - 2 bunches of spinach
-- 2 bunch of brocolli rabe
+- 2 bunches of broccoli rabe
 - 1/2 cup chana daal
 - 2-3 green chilies
 - 4-5 turnip